xaverdh/hfish/README.md

 ## Building on Arch Linux with [pristine ghc][ghc-pristine]

 For Arch Linux users that want a statically linked executable, there is the [ghc-pristine build script][hfish-build-static-script].
+This assumes you have ghc-static and ghc-pristine (AUR) installed.

 ## Syntax